Police not recording a fifth of crimes, watchdog report suggests

 Adam Pemberton, of the Victim Support charity, said unrecorded crimes were "completely unacceptable".

-"This is about much more than inaccurate statistics or poor number-crunching - each mistake represents a victim losing their chance to get justice and to access support services."'Desire to protect'
+"This is about much more than inaccurate statistics or poor number-crunching - each mistake represents a victim losing their chance to get justice and to access support services."

 Mrs May said: "HMIC's interim report exposes unacceptable failings by the police.